aimukhin/debs/README.md

 ![](docs/acct.png)

 ## Customization
-Thousand and decimal separators, and stylesheet are easily customized.
+Decimal point, thousand separator, and the stylesheet are easily customized.

 ## Compliance
 The program produces HTML5 markup with a CSS3 style sheet.